Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: A posteriori studies

 As a first a posteriori test case, decaying turbulence in a fully periodic cubic domain is considered.
 The decay starts from the initially laminar and divergence-free velocity field

 where $L$ is the size of the cubic domain and $U_0$ the maximum velocity magnitude in each direction.
 The filtered initial velocity field with the filter width $\sigma$ is therefore

 The Reynolds number can be defined as $\mathrm{Re}= \rho_\mathrm{f}U_0 L/\mu_\mathrm{f}$.
 In the present study, the Reynolds number is chosen as $\mathrm{Re}=1000$.
-After a relatively short laminar initial phase, the flow field rapidly turns turbulent and decays until the initial kinetic energy is fully dissipated. \\ A DNS of the decaying turbulence is performed with a second order accurate finite volume solver that has been described and validated in many previous studies \citep{Denner2014a,Bartholomew2018,Denner2020,Hausmann2022a,Hausmann2024b}.
-The DNS are solved on a spatially uniform mesh with $N^3=256^3$ cells and a CFL-number of $0.1$. \\ The LES are performed with the same finite volume solver as the DNS but with $N^3=64^3$ mesh cells and with a filter width $\sigma=\Delta x = L/N$, if not mentioned otherwise.
-The different LES differ in the representation of the filtered advection term and if the model for the filtered advection term is supplemented with a turbulent viscosity according to the Smagorinsky model or not.
-The filtered advection term is approximated with the proposed second order or fourth order expression derived in section \ref{ssec:derivation}.
+After a relatively short laminar initial phase, the flow field rapidly turns turbulent and decays until the initial kinetic energy is fully dissipated. \\ The present configuration possesses well-defined initial conditions and requires no artificial forcing of turbulence.
+It is also a challenging case for LES, as it involves laminar-turbulent transition and a dynamically evolving kinetic energy spectrum. \\ A DNS of the decaying turbulence is performed with a second order accurate finite volume solver that has been described and validated in many previous studies \citep{Denner2014b,Bartholomew2018,Denner2020,Hausmann2022a,Hausmann2024b}.
+The DNS are solved on a spatially uniform mesh with $N^3=256^3$ cells and a CFL-number of $0.1$. \\ The LES are performed with the same finite volume solver as the DNS but with $N^3=64^3$ mesh cells and with a filter width $\sigma=\Delta x = L/N$, if not stated otherwise.
+The LES cases differ in the representation of the filtered advection term and if the model for the filtered advection term is supplemented with a turbulent viscosity according to the Smagorinsky model or not.
+The filtered advection term is approximated with the proposed second order or fourth order expression derived in section \ref{ssec:defiltering}.
 For comparison, classical LES are performed that use either central differences or the van Leer flux limiter for the advection term.
-Details on the implementation of the central differences and the van Leer flux limiter in the present finite volume solver can be found in \citet{Denner2015a}.
+Details on the implementation of the central differences and the van Leer flux limiter in the present finite volume solver can be found in \citet{Denner2015}.